 - knowledge of bystander and ally skills.

 This curriculum began as a two-hour workshop developed and led by the Director of UNC-Chapel Hill's LGBTQ Center, Dr. Terri Phoenix.
 As the program developed, additional content was added and Carolina students were recruited and trained to facilitate a three-session workshop for Carolina students interested in learning how to create and sustain healthy relationships.
 This workshop content was then adapted into online modules to allow participants access to the information at a convenient time and location at any point during the year.

 We recognize that people’s lives are all different, and the strategies we present may fit into your lives in different ways.
 We worked to make this information as broadly relevant as possible, but we also recognize that LGBTQ people sometimes have struggles with physical health, mental health, safety, and material needs that present unique challenges.
 So as we move through this course,

 we will ask you to creatively consider how the information presented might fit into your life, as well as what challenges you might need to address in making it work for you.

 These modules have been developed as a collaboration between the LGBTQ Center and Student Wellness at The University of North Carolina at Chapel Hill.
 Thanks to Student Government's Student Safety and Security Committee for funding the development of the modules in Spring 2013.

-- Alternately, you may use the shared guest login, but the site will not save your progress and your quiz scores may be overwritten by another user.
+With this option, the site will not share your progress and your quiz scores my be overwritten by other users.